Posted on September 22, 2015 in Addiction

 Alcohol depresses or slows down communication inside the central nervous system (brain and spinal cord), and thereby acts as a sedative.
 For this reason, some people affected by insomnia consume alcohol as part of an attempt to circumvent their sleeping problems.
 Unfortunately, alcohol consumption can actually decrease the likelihood that a person will get restful sleep.
 This is true because alcohol produces its sedative effects only in early hours of sleep; in later hours of sleep, the substance disturbs the brain’s sleep-related signals and makes it harder to avoid periodically waking up.

-Significant numbers of people affected by recurring insomnia may consume enough alcohol to substantially increase their chances of developing alcohol use disorder (diagnosable alcohol abuse and/or alcohol addiction).
+Significant numbers of people affected by recurring insomnia may consume enough alcohol to substantially increase their chances of developing alcohol use disorder (diagnosable alcohol abuse and/or alcohol addiction) and needing alcoholism treatment.
 In addition, people already addicted to alcohol have a high rate of exposure to insomnia and other forms of sleep disturbance when they stop drinking and enter alcohol withdrawal.
 Disturbed sleep in a person going through alcohol withdrawal is sometimes associated with hallucinations and other highly distressing symptoms.
 For this reason, sleeping problems may act as significant underlying contributors to the overall risks for a relapse back into active alcohol consumption.

 Alcohol Use and Suicide